bpaquet/node-logstash/Readme.markdown

 Reverse DNS
 ---

-The reverse dns filter replace an ip in `host` by the hostname, performing a dns resolution.
+The reverse dns filter replace an ip in a field by the hostname, performing a dns resolution.
 This is useful with syslog.

-Example 1: ``filter://reverse_dns://``
+Example 1: ``filter://reverse_dns://host`` performs a dns resolution on the field ``host``.

 Parameters:

+* ``target_field``: field to store the result.
+Default: field used for resolution.
 * ``only_hostname``: after dns resolution, the filter will keep only the first word of dns name.
 Example : 'www.free.fr' will be transformed to 'www'.
 Default value: true

 Compute field